Last updated on August 27th, 2019

 Conclusion: SSD or HDD?

-Overall, if what you’re looking for is snappy performance and longevity, then what you need is a Solid State Drive (You can even find one in a recent SSD comparison we did).
+Overall, if what you’re looking for is snappy performance and longevity, then what you need is a Solid State Drive.
 However, if what you really need is tons of storage at dirt cheap prices, a Hard Disk Drive will still serve you well for years to come.

 On the whole, SSDs come out on top in the SSD vs hard drive debate.
 Hopefully, the increased affordability of SSDs will eventually make them cheaper and more accessible to all users, not just the enthusiasts.